Department of Health

 RECENT DOH NEWS

-- DEPARTMENT OF HEALTH ANNOUNCES PARTNERSHIP WITH QUEEN’S UNIVERSITY TO LAUNCH SLEEP STUDY IN AKWESASNEThe Mohawk Council of Akwesasne’s Department of Health is announcing to the community that they […]
+- DEPARTMENT OF HEALTH TO REORGANIZE FOR BETTER HEALTHCARE DELIVERYThe Mohawk Council of Akwesasne’s Department of Health is proud to announce a strategic reorganization, […]